Line010/WebAr/README.md

 # WebAr-3dCube-On-qrCode

+⚠️ **Note:** This is the ongoing version of the project I've been developing during my internship.
+It is not the official or final version.
+Please refer to [that page] for the final release.

 ## VERSION 1.1: 3d cube on top of qrCode
 3d cube appears on top of the detected qrCode which is framed by a green border. i used a mix of jsQr.js and three.js for this part.